Radiation Oncology Residency

-The Radiation Oncology Residency Training Program at UNC encompasses training in the fundamental principles of oncology, comprehensive cancer management, clinical radiation oncology, radiation treatment techniques, and research experience.
-The program offers didactic teaching of radiation therapy physics, dosimetry, treatment planning, radiation and cancer biology, and radiation pathology.
+The Radiation Oncology Residency Training Program at UNC encompasses training in the fundamental principles of oncology, comprehensive cancer management, clinical radiation oncology, radiation treatment techniques, patient safety and healthcare engineering, and research.
+The program offers “in house” didactic teaching of radiation therapy physics, dosimetry, treatment planning, biostatistics, radiation and cancer biology, and radiation pathology by nationally-recognized expert educators.
+Intraprofessional education is also strongly emphasized, with residents interacting regularly with their fellow trainees in medical physics, radiation therapy and medical dosimetry.
 Teaching is closely integrated with a multidisciplinary approach to state-of-the-art clinical management of cancer patients and investigative clinical research protocols.

 The Department features the following treatment equipment and capabilities: three linear accelerators with MLC and independent jaws; a Calypso® IGRT system; a CT scanner on rails; a dedicated CT scanner for conformal treatment planning; a CyberKnife® stereotactic radiosurgery system; a TomoTherapy® system; a simulator; high and low dose rate brachytherapy equipment; and 3-D treatment planning workstations.
 These machines permit high energy X-ray, electron beam, and specialized radiation treatments.

 A self-shielded, J.L.
 Shepherd Mark I irradiator is also available for radiation biology research, and serves as a campus-wide core facility for such.